F&M Works in Lancaster

 We are looking for students who are interested in meaningful opportunities to get involved with the Lancaster community.
 Top candidates will demonstrate their willingness to commit to the program, enthusiastically participate in discussions and positively contribute to the overall experience of the cohort.

-Virtual interviews may be conducted during the week of August 19.
-In-person interviews will start on August 23.
-Placements will be finalized during the week of September 9.
+The initial virtual interview process may start during the week of August 22.
+Final interviews will run through the week of August 29.
+Placements will be finalized no later than September 9.

 Students will be carefully matched with an organization according to their interests and abilities.

-- International students must arrange an Internship-for-Credit (IFC) per semester to receive the required authorization for Curricular Practical Training (CPT).
+- International students: must arrange an Internship-for-Credit (IFC) per semester to receive the required authorization for Curricular Practical Training (CPT).
+You must have your major declared.

 - We strongly encourage all applicants to make an appointment with an OSPGD adviser as soon as possible to review your resume and discuss your essays prior to submitting your application.